fizerkhan/fizerkhan.github.io/posts/static_server_in_appengine.md

 The structure of the folder may be as follows

     application_folder/
-      - app.yaml              # configuration file for Google App engine. we will see in next section
+      - app.yaml              # configuration file. we will see in next section
       - public/               # public folder will contain static files
         - index.html
         - js/